AllenMaxi/AllenMaxi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Projects on my own
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate in different projects that challenge me to keep improving.
+I learn quickly since it motivates me a lot to learn technologies both front end and back end.

-  📫 How to reach me: maxi_allen97@hotmail.com/ @maxi_allende97/ https://www.linkedin.com/in/maximilino-allende-6786941b5
+- 📫 How to reach me: maxi_allen97@hotmail.com/ @maxi_allende97/ https://www.linkedin.com/in/maximilino-allende-6786941b5
 - ⚡ Fun fact: ...

 🙈About me: I love programming and learning new technologies.